Style Guide

 03 — The Modern Indian

-What to wear: An anarkali or suit set in mint, soft yellow, blush, ivory, or peach — with light hand embroidery or schiffli detail.
-Avoid heavy zardosi or gold-on-gold work — that's wedding-day territory and can read as competing with the bride.
+What to wear: A suit set in mint, soft yellow, blush, ivory, or peach — with light hand embroidery.
+Avoid heavy zardosi or gold-on-gold work — that's wedding-day territory.

-Mohita's Tip: The rule for traditional Indian mehendi wear is simple: lighter than what the bride is wearing, less embellished than what the bride is wearing.
+Mohita's Tip: The rule for traditional Indian mehendi wear: lighter than what the bride is wearing, less embellished than what the bride is wearing.
 The bride sets the formality ceiling.
-Stay one notch below.

 04 — The Floral Statement